Sustainability at Singtel

 We want to make a lasting positive impact on our stakeholders, leveraging our own resources and people and working closely with our strategic partners.
 At the same time, we acknowledge that our industry can create unintended consequences.
 The Group’s sustainability strategy seeks to create shared value and mitigate the risks to the company, our stakeholders and the environment.

-With these objectives in mind, our sustainability strategy is built on four pillars – Marketplace and Customers, Community, People and Environment.
+With these objectives in mind, our sustainability strategy is built on four pillars – Environment, People, Community, and Marketplace and Customers.
 These pillars form the structure of our sustainability priorities, allowing us to demonstrate a strong linkage between our corporate and sustainability strategies

-A dedicated Group CSR function is responsible for managing sustainability throughout the Singtel Group, and is headed by a Vice President who reports to the Group Chief Human Resources Officer.
+A dedicated Group Sustainability function is responsible for managing sustainability throughout the Singtel Group, and is headed by a Vice President who reports to the Group Chief Human Resources Officer.
 The function works in collaboration with group strategy, group risk management and other business units such as procurement to oversee the development, execution and reporting of the Group’s sustainability strategy.
-The Management Committee, comprising the eight most senior executive members in the Singtel Group and chaired by the Group CEO, provides strategic direction to the CSR function and approves the Group’s sustainability strategy.
+The Management Committee, comprising the 11 most senior executive members in the Singtel Group and chaired by the Group CEO, provides strategic direction to the sustainability function and approves the Group’s sustainability strategy.

 Sustainability is on the Board's agenda and the Group’s sustainability strategy is presented to the Board annually.
 The Group CEO provides the Board with regular updates on various sustainability programmes, upcoming activities as well as global and local trends that have an impact on our sustainability strategy.